STANDARD OPERATING PROCEDURES

 Journey with Hygienist

-The Patient Journey with the hygienist will be similar as above, only difference is that the Hygienist will be welcoming their patient at the door.
+The patient journey with the hygienist will be same as above, the only difference is that the hygienist will come to greet you with full PPE on so don’t be alarmed.

 Patient and care plan identification & prioritisation